favelow/graph-neural-search-tsp/README.md

 ```
 ./preprocess_dataset.py <dataset directory>
 ```
-This splits the dataset into training, validation, and test sets
+This splits the dataset into training, validation, and test sets written to `train.txt`, `val.txt`, and `test.txt` respectively.
+It also fits a scaler t